unahouExosite/docs/exositeready/gwe/custom_gateway_applications.md

 Notice that one-off apps do not have a `supervisor.conf` file that configures commands and logfiles for supervisor, it is just an `install.sh` script that runs some shell commands.

-The example shown above uses the `Device` python class from the `device-client` library and the `GatewayEngine` configuration file to dump the last 50 lines of a log file into the `fetch_status` dataport.
+The example shown above uses the `gdc` command-line interface from the `device-client` library and the `GatewayEngine` cik to dump the last 50 lines of a log file into the `fetch_status` dataport.

 ### Libraries